czi-catalystproject/czi-catalystproject.github.io/catalystbook/community-partnership.md

 :::{button-link} training.html
 :color: primary
 :expand:
-Visit our training page for more information about these training options.
+Visit our training page for more information about these training options
 :::

 (responsibilities)=